Social media is a 2 way street: you have to interact with other people

-People notice comments above likes & follows.
+People notice comments much more than likes and follows

 Commenting is more time consuming, but it’s by far the most impactful form of interaction.
 While some people can be obsessive about tracking who likes their posts, it’s an intelligent comment that will really call attention to you.
 Most people do not track who likes their posts, whereas a comment stands out and gets noticed.

-Always reply to comments.
+Always reply to comments